angiemelo/howLong/README.md

 MIT License © 2025 [aMelo]

 ## 👾 Author
-Angela Melo
+Angela Melo<br>
-Computing and IT Student at the Open University Inspired by complexity, driven by change and woven with intent.
+Computing and IT Student at the Open University<br>
+Inspired by complexity, driven by change and woven with intent.